tanghui315/speakr-app/docs/flutter_ui_prototype.md

 - `Illustrate an AI chat interface in a voice insights app, user messages right-aligned with purple gradient bubbles, AI replies left-aligned on light cards with citation chips, include quick question chips, overall palette violet and cyan accents.`
 - `Design a subscription management screen for a mobile AI transcription app featuring a gradient quota card with circular progress, pricing cards with yellow highlight labels, white background, rounded corners, soft shadows.`
 - `Create a marketing banner for “EchoMind 回声智心” showcasing a smartphone mockup with live captions, gradient background in purple-cyan, tagline “AI 语音洞察助手”, contemporary tech aesthetic.`
+- `Design a minimalistic logo for EchoMind, combining the letter E with a stylized soundwave or neural pulse motif, color palette #5840FF and #21C5E5, suitable for app icon and brand mark.`